-Eggs are very quickly cooled with liquid nitrogen, which fixes them in the same state for use any time later.
+Eggs are very carefully, but quickly cooled with liquid nitrogen, which fixes them in the same state for use any time later.

 How long the eggs can remain frozen?

-Earlier this year, this Dubai woman had a baby at the age of 24, after freezing her ovaries at the age of 9, when she had to undergo cancer therapy.
+Back in 2019, this Dubai woman had a baby at the age of 24, after freezing her ovaries at the age of nine, when she had to undergo cancer therapy.

 Many doctors I have spoken to, have confirmed that long-term freezing does not cause any damage or compromise the quality of eggs to conceive.